Nonviolent Crisis Intervention Training Nova Scotia: What Foster Parents Need to Know

 Who Delivers NCI Training in Nova Scotia

-Some district offices also coordinate NCI delivery for new caregivers in their area.
-Ask your social worker at placement about upcoming sessions rather than waiting for a formal notice — the sooner you complete it, the sooner you satisfy the annual requirement's starting date.
+Ask your social worker at placement about upcoming sessions rather than waiting for a formal notice — completing NCI starts the annual refresher cycle.

 Free Download